Overview

 An interwoven network of 9 trails traverse Mlilwane and this morning you will have the opportunity to explore these trails with your guide.
 After enjoying lunch the afternoon will be spent at leisure.
 Mlilwane offers an array of activities and adventures in the Ezulwini Valley.

-Day 26 – Maputo, Mozambique
+Day 26 – Eswatini

-Day 27 – Inhambane – Barra Beach
+Day 30 – Inhambane – Barra Beach

-Day 28 – Inhambane
+Day 31 – Inhambane

 With two days of beach time we have an opportunity to relax and enjoy the warm waters of the Indian Ocean, the more adventurous can sign up for a variety of optional activities.
 While the beaches at Barra are safe for swimming, the reefs on this stretch of coast offer excellent opportunities for diving or snorkelling.

-Day 29 – Inhambane
+Day 32 – Inhambane

 Today we make the short drive to Tofo to spend the day enjoying yet another of Mozambique’s iconic beach destination.
 With safe swimming, a charming market and a number of popular beach bars, Tofo is perfect for a day’s outing.
 A second day not only ensures that you have the opportunity to make the most of the activities on offer; it also allows us some flexibility to adapt to the weather.

-Day 30 – Vilanculos
+Day 33 – Maputo

-Day 33 – Mozambique to Kruger National Park, South Africa
+Day 34 – Mozambique to Kruger National Park, South Africa

 Shaking the sand from our shoes, we pack up and depart Mozambique for the sounds of the bush of Kruger National Park.
+This evening we will enjoy a sunset game drive through the Nkambeni reserve.

-Day 34 – Kruger National Park
+Day 35 – Kruger National Park

 Rising early this morning we enter the Kruger National Park to enjoy a full-day of game viewing.
 The abundance of wildlife presents us with opportunities for excellent sightings, while the Kruger is also home to the famed members of Africa’s Big-5.
 The game drive offers the excitement of experiencing the park from an open-sided 4×4 vehicle.
 Returning to camp this afternoon, and after a short break, there will be an opportunity to join an optional sundowner drive.
 Booking is essential and your guide can assist on departure this morning.

-Day 35– Panorama Route
+Day 36– Panorama Route

 We set out a little later today and travel the short distance to the Panorama Route.
 Strung along the escarpment that divides the central plateau and low-lying bushveld of the Kruger, the sights of the Panorama Route offer us a day of scenic delights.
 We will visit the highlights of Bourke’s Luck Potholes, the Three Rondavels and God’s Window before returning to camp in the late afternoon.
 This evening there is an opportunity for the optional Sundowner Drive.

-Day 36 – Johannesburg
+Day 37 – Johannesburg

 Our final road trip takes us back to Johannesburg as we reflect on the wildlife and beaches that have filled our days.
-We arrive in Johannesburg in the late afternoon where your tour ends upon arrival.
+We arrive in Johannesburg in the late afternoon, where your tour ends upon arrival.

 • Crew2 Crew